-The WFRI has \$50,000 available to grant in this cycle (2019).
+The WFRI has \$60,000 available to grant in this cycle (2020).
 The WFRI plans to award multiple grants in varying amounts, the minimum of which will be \$2,500.
 The WFRI will provide funds for project-specific support, planning or start-up support and advocacy activities.

-Funding is made on a year-to-year basis, and multi-year commitments will not be considered.
+Funding is made on a year-to-year basis, and a second year of funding will be considered without a new application needed, provided funding will be used for the same/similar purposes and that the organization has met reporting and outcome guidelines.
 A new proposal must be submitted each time a grant is requested.
 Previous funding does not guarantee continued funding, either for an organization or a project.

-In an effort to make resources available to other organizations applying for grants, organizations that have been funded by WFRI for three consecutive funding years are required to abstain from applying for one year, after which an organization will be able to apply again.
+In an effort to make resources available to other organizations applying for grants, organizations that have been funded by WFRI for four consecutive funding years are required to abstain from applying for one year, after which an organization will be able to apply again.